 And there are a few more rooms that I didn’t have a chance to grab pictures of!
 You can find the video that includes those here on my YouTube channel!

-And in the meantime, I hope that you felt that Bridget’s lovely take on nautical decorating was a breath of fresh air in a style that sometimes get a bad reputation, and that you are going away with new inspiration and creative ideas for your own beach house decor!
+In the meantime, I hope that you felt that Bridget’s lovely take on nautical decorating was a breath of fresh air in a style that sometimes gets a bad reputation and that you are going away with new inspiration and creative ideas for your own beach house decor!

 Leave your questions and comments below and I’ll make sure Bridget gets to see them!